Markovate-logo

 4. Latency

 In serverless architecture, the function invocation time is higher.
-You might face latency issues if multiple users try to access the same service.
+However, you might face latency issues if multiple users try to access the same service.
 Containers have a much lower latency time.
 You need to send an HTTPS request, and also you’ll immediately get a response.

 5. Cost

 Serverless architecture is biller according to how you use it.
-Container architecture engines are open source and thus can be deployed on your local environment and run for free.
+Additionally, deploy and run container architecture engines for free on your local environment, as they are open source.

 Cloud based app development-service banner